ahamedrashid-me/SCC/README.md

 unzip sc_compiler-v0.1.zip
 export PATH=$PATH:$(pwd)/sc_compiler

 Writing Your First Program

 Create a file named hello.su with the following code.
+This simple program demonstrates the core syntax and structure of SuperCode.
 For more examples, see the ../examples/ directory.

-// Define a function that returns a num fnc add_numbers[num a, num b]:num {
+// Define a function that adds two numbers and returns the sum fnc add_numbers[num a, num b]:num {
     return a + b;
 }

-// Main program entry point
+// Main program entry point, where execution begins run {
-run {
+    // Define a compile-time constant using the 'val' keyword val num FIVE = 5;

-    val num FIVE = 5;
+    // Call the function and store the result in a new variable var num my_result = @add_numbers[FIVE, 10];

-    num my_result = @add_numbers[5, 10];
+    // Use advanced string interpolation to print the result to the console
     @print["The result is: ${my_result}"];
 };

 Compilation and Execution

 To compile and run your SuperCode program, use the sc compiler from your terminal.
+The compiler will produce a native executable file.

-# Compile the file or see help scc
+# Compile the file using the 'sc compile' command
-scc hello.su
+sc compile hello.su

 # Run the compiled binary
 ./hello
 # Output: The result is: 15

 Documentation